hugoledoux/mywebsite/research.md

 ![](/img/repair3d.png)

 Recently, out of frustration at the poor quality of GIS datasets and of 3D city models I obtained, I have focussed my efforts on the validation and the *automatic* repair of polygons and polyhedra.
 This has lead to different [programmes](/code) that have matured enough to not be called prototypes anymore.
-I hope these will help practitioners who often spend hundreds of hours manually repairing and improving their datasets.
+I hope these will help practitioners who often spend hundreds of hours manually repairing their datasets.

-I offer some of the programmes as [web-applications](http://geovalidation.bk.tudelft.nl).
+I offer some of the programmes as [web-applications](http://geovalidation.bk.tudelft.nl), the others can be found on the [GitHub page of my group](http://github.com/tudelft3d).

 ---